edgio-docs/edgio-docs/src/guides/v7/performance/rules/features.md

 #### Set Done {/*set-done*/}

-Determines whether to prevent the request from being proxied from our network to an origin server or the Serverless layer.
+Determines whether to prevent the request from being proxied from our network to an origin server.

 **Key information:**